What is Growth-Driven Design and could it improve your website?

 Once you’ve reviewed what the data is telling you to change, it’s time to check how this compares with what your customers tell you face to face.
 Technically, the evidence from your website audit should align with what buyers tell you when you pick up the phone to ask them, but sometimes this isn’t the case.
 This is your opportunity to:

 Some things can only be learnt, human to human.
-These phone calls or meetings in person are golden opportunities to learn the whats, whys, hows, wheres and whens behind user decisions.
+These phone calls or meetings in person are golden opportunities to learn the whats, whys, hows, wheres and whens behind user decisions, focusing on them alone.

 By now, you should be feeling pretty secure in your user knowledge, based on the research available to you.
 You need to use this information to help develop your fundamental assumptions.
 These are a closer look at your user and working out why they behave the way they do, what they need and how your products can help.